Common Career Mistakes and How to Avoid Them

 Stagnation

-- Look for Mentoring: Find a mentor who will offer guidance, collaborations, connections, or point out areas of improvement.
+- Look for Mentoring: Find a mentor who will offer assistance, suggestions, collaborations or suggest areas to improve.

-- Continue Your Education: Complete further courses, certifications or degrees programs that relate to the profession.
+- The Future of Education: Learn additional courses, certifications or degrees programs that relate to the job.

 Negativity

-Negativity isn’t a part of any work environment.
-It makes people feel uncomfortable making communications difficult and hinders chances to grow.
-In addition, it can cause problems with supervisors and peers, which could result in the professional stagnation.
+Negativity should not be a part of any workplace.
+It makes people feel uncomfortable, which makes communication difficult again hindering the growth of opportunities.
+In addition, it can cause problems with supervisors and colleagues, it could result in a delays in professional development.

-- Be aware of sustainability: Consider how your you can contribute to sustainability through your work.
+- Be aware of sustainability: Consider how your the work you do affects sustainability.

-- Ask for help whenever possible Find a mentor to ask for advice or ask your colleagues for guidance.
+- Ask for help whenever possible You can ask a mentor for advice or ask your colleagues for suggestions.

 Overcommitting Workload